-If more information about your disability is required, WTA's eligibility staff will need to talk to your health care provider.
+If more information about your disability is required, WTA's eligibility staff will check with your health care provider.
 If this is the case, you must complete and sign a Professional Verification Release Form.
-This gives your doctor, social worker, or other social and health professional permission to talk with our eligibility staff about you.
-You may also be asked to participate in a capability assessment.
+This gives your doctor, social worker, or other social and health professional permission to communicate with our eligibility staff about you.
+You may also be asked to participate in a capability assessment and WTA staff may conduct field observations.